 A Canadian platform turning the conversation about AI into something people can actually step into.
 Stories.
 Perspective.
 A place to think clearly again.

-Q&AI is an independent, non-profit, editorial engagement platform built for the public side of artificial intelligence.
+Q&AI is an independent, editorial engagement platform built for the public side of artificial intelligence.

 The AI industry is well represented.
-It has the budgets, the launches, the headlines, and an endless supply of people explaining why you need the next thing.
-The people on the other side of all that, the ones who get the product, the promises, and the daily flood of information but almost none of the context to make sense of it, have almost no one in their corner.
+It has the budgets, the launches, the headlines, and an endless supply of people explaining why you need the next update.
+The people on the other side of all that, the ones who get the product, the promises, and the daily flood of information without clear context, have almost no one in their corner.
 We are here for them.

-AI is very good at giving answers.
+AI is very good at producing answers.
 Instant, confident, frictionless answers, sometimes to questions we never quite finished asking.
-The trouble is not a shortage of answers.
-It is that they arrive faster than we can place them, often before we know there is a question, and tangled up with as much noise as truth.
+Our trouble is no longer a shortage of answers.
+It is that they often arrive before we even know what we are asking, or what we are trying to do with what we find out.

 A half-baked question earns you a quick, shallow answer; a better one makes you slow down and think.
-Answers do not stimulate thought, questions do.
+Answers do not make you think; questions do.
 That is the muscle we care about, at a moment when it is very easy to let it go slack.
 So we begin with questions, ours and yours.
 We answer them too, gladly, but asking good questions is how a mind grows, and our mission is to grow yours.

 AI is everyone’s conversation.
 We are here to keep it a conversation.